 Prepare to enter the nursing workforce as an LPN in approximately 12 months

 Becoming a licensed practical nurse (LPN) is a career that offers many opportunities to pursue different paths and advancement options.
 LPNs generally work under the supervision of registered nurses and care for the ill, injured, convalescent and disabled.
 Lincoln Land Community College’s practical nurse program includes classroom, lab and clinical experience to prepare students to sit for the National Council Licensure Examination for Practical Nurse (NCLEX-PN).
-The state NCLEX-PN pass rate in 2016-2017 was 86 percent, and job placement was 97 percent.

 Once an applicant has been accepted into the LPN program, there are additional requirements that the applicant must meet: